takahirom/arbigent/README.md

-# Arbiter: An AI Agent Testing Framework for Modern Applications
+# Arbigent(Arbiter-Agent): An AI Agent Testing Framework for Modern Applications

 **Zero to AI agent testing in minutes.
-Arbiter's intuitive UI and powerful code interface make it accessible to everyone, while its scenario breakdown feature ensures scalability for even the most complex tasks.**
+Arbigent's intuitive UI and powerful code interface make it accessible to everyone, while its scenario breakdown feature ensures scalability for even the most complex tasks.**

 > [!WARNING]